Polynomial bounds for surfaces in cusped 3-manifolds: The number of surfaces in arbitrary 3-manifolds

 \section{The number of surfaces in arbitrary 3-manifolds}

 In \refthm{MainCountSphere}, each subsurface $Z_i$ is a disk in a chunk that is a ball, and therefore $Z_i$ is uniquely determined by its boundary.
 More generally, we will have subsurfaces $Z_i$ that can have varying genera.
 To count the total number of embedded non-isotopic surfaces in such cases, we need a bound on the number of incompressible surfaces embedded in the chunk $C$ with fixed boundary curves and with a fixed genus, both orientable and nonorientable.
 This will be denoted by $X$.
-Assuming we have such a bound, we obtain a bound on the number surfaces embedded in a weakly generalized alternating link exterior, as follows.
+Assuming we have such a bound, we obtain a bound on the number surfaces embedded in a weakly generalized alternating link exterior.

 \begin{theorem} Let $L$ be a weakly generalized alternating link in $Y$, with projection $\pi(L)$ with $n$ crossings on $\Pi$, where $Y$, $\Pi$ and $L$ satisfy Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}.
 Suppose that for each 3-manifold component $\Sigma$ of $Y-N(\Pi)$ there is a universal bound $X$ on the number of isotopy classes of incompressible surfaces properly embedded in $\Sigma$ with fixed genus and fixed boundary curves on $\bdy N(\Pi)\cap \bdy\Sigma$.
 Fix a topological surface $Z$, with genus $g$, Euler characteristic $\chi$, that is either orientable or non-orientable.
 Then the number of ways $(Z,\bdy Z)$ can be properly embedded in $(Y-N(L), \bdy N(L))$ as an essential, meridianally incompressible surface, up to isotopy, is at most:

 \end{theorem}

 \begin{remark} Note that $g$ in \refthm{MainCount} may refer to orientable or non-orientable genus, which have different relations with Euler characteristic $\chi$ as recalled in the beginning of \refsec{MeridianCompressions}.
 Once genus, Euler characteristic, and orientability type are fixed, as in \refthm{MainCount}, the expression for Euler characteristic in terms of $g$ is determined, as is the number of boundary components of the surface. \end{remark}